gvacaliuc/elec243-lab-website/source/lab-home/tools-and-resources.md

 ### Lab PC

-Each lab station has a Dell DX280 PC running Windows XP.
-It is connected to the network so you may access your OwlSpace directory and your favorite web sites.
-In addition to the regular complement of features it contains a *data acquisition* card, allowing it to measure and produce signals in the circuits you will be building.
-Networked printing is available from the printer (printer name "ink") in the equipment room (A143).
+Each lab station has a Dell PC running Windows 10.
+It is connected to the network so you may access Canvas, and other lab and common software.
+It also contains a data acquisition card, allowing it to measure and produce signals in the circuits you will be building.